arh-eu/gds/src/examples/messages/gds-server-simulator/Readme.md

 ## Which scenarios are covered then?

  - You can _connect_ to the GDS with the username `user` (any other operation without a connection message first will be declined by an appropriate response message `Error 401 - Unauthorized`).
 Trying to connect with an other username will result in an error as well.
+The response will contain the appropriate [ConnectionACK](https://github.com/arh-eu/gds/wiki/Connection-ACK) message.
  - You can send a `SELECT` request - by a [QueryRequest (10)](https://github.com/arh-eu/gds/wiki/Query-request) message.
 Contents of your request (the specified SQL-string) will be ignored - you will receive a response ([QueryRequestACK (11)](https://github.com/arh-eu/gds/wiki/Query-request-ACK)) with some predefined values.
  - You can continue an existing `SELECT` query by sending a [NextQueryRequest (12)](https://github.com/arh-eu/gds/wiki/Next-Query-Page-request).
 This will look like it is continuing an existing request from the rows it stopped last time - you will receive a response ([QueryRequestACK (11)](https://github.com/arh-eu/gds/wiki/Query-request-ACK)) as well.